viljoviitanen/setup-simple-openvpn/README.md

 sudo sh <type>-setup.sh
 ```

-- By default, the script uses TCP 110, but if you want to use a different
+- By default, the script uses UDP 1194, but if you want to use a different
   port run the script with:
 ```
 sudo sh <type>-setup.sh <port #> <protocol>